 4. Lose Excess Body Fat

 Being overweight will reduce your life expectancy as well as your quality of life.
 If you are overweight, you are far more likely to suffer from high blood pressure, as well as high blood cholesterol and triglycerides.
-On top of this excess abdominal fat, your cells become insulin resistant.
+On top of this, excess abdominal fat causes your cells become insulin resistant.
 This causes you to secrete more insulin to compensate, and this can eventually lead to diabetes.
 If you have any of these conditions (high blood pressure, increased cholesterol, and triglycerides, or diabetes), you will have an increased risk of early death.
-If you have two or more of these conditions, a heart attack or stroke could strike at any time.
+But if you have two or more of them, a heart attack or stroke could strike at any time.

 Being overweight causes virtually all degenerative diseases to be accelerated and puts you at a much higher risk of developing various types of cancer as well.
 So, it’s important to take measures to address this problem and start to lose excess fat.

 If you follow the advice on healthy eating and exercise as described above, you should lose weight quite naturally.
-If you are very overweight, you’ll need to ensure you eat at a sufficient calorie deficit for a sufficient period of time to bring your weight down to a normal level.
-The eating plan that is proven to be the most effective, as well as the simplest and healthiest way to lose weight, is the low carb diet.
-Don't go too low for too long.
-Remember, calories are the most important factor.
+But if you are very overweight, you’ll need to ensure you eat at a sufficient calorie deficit for a sufficient period of time to bring your weight down to a normal level.
+The eating plan that is proven to be the most effective, as well as the simplest and healthiest, way to lose weight is the low carb diet.
+Don't go too low for too long though; and remember, calories are the most important factor.